andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 ## Bringing it together: Key insights from this chapter
 You've reached the end of the first chapter, take a moment to appreciate your progress!
 You've explored the fundamental principles of sustainable development, learned new concepts, and refreshed your understanding of others.

-Hopefully, you've gained an appreciation for the many layers of sustainability, spanning fields from geology and ecology to economics and social sciences.
+Hopefully, you've gained an appreciation for the many dimensions of sustainability, spanning  from geology and ecology to economics and social sciences.
 Adopting a holistic perspective is essential if you wish to contribute meaningfully to sustainability.

 ### Your Role in the Green Digital Transformation
 No single individual can grasp every aspect of the complex digital and sustainable transformations taking place.
 Fortunately, through international collaboration, many skilled professionals and experts continually develop guidelines and recommendations that we all can incorporate into our own practices.